selimssevgi/learning/software/algorithm/adt-ds.md

 - Mathematical model for data types
 - A data types is defined by its behavior from pov of a user

+- an ADT specifies *what* each operations does, but not *how* it does it

+- in java, an ADT can be expressed by an *interface*

 ## Data Structure

 - Concrete representations of data